Looking to score a new book to read? These 10 memoirs from sporting legends are a must in 2021.

 Able, Dylan Alcott

 Dylan Alcott is an Australian household hero – not just because of his outstanding achievements in basketball and tennis, but also for his dedication as a passionate disability advocate.
 Alcott became a paraplegic at the age of 10 and talks touchingly about the challenges this brought, also shining a light on how his family never treated him any differently.
-This is an incredibly inspirational story of how Alcott trained and strengthened his talent to then later become three times Paralympic Gold Medallist, world number one tennis champion and win numerous Grand Slams.
+This is an incredibly inspirational story and one of the best sport books on how Alcott trained and strengthened his talent to then later become three times Paralympic Gold Medallist, world number one tennis champion and win numerous Grand Slams.
 Alcott proves that with determination and a positive attitude, you can smash any barrier.
-A must-read memoir for everyone, with or without a disability.

 Behind The Mask: My Autobiography, Tyson Fury